Application of an ab-initio-inspired energy density functional to nuclei: impact of the effective mass and the slope of the symmetry energy on bulk and surface properties: Effective mass

 It seems that a higher effective mass is not compatible with correct energies in neutron drops and, also, leads to overbound finite nuclei in the illustrative case of the Ca isotopic chain.
 At the same time, effective masses as low as we have in the YGLO case are not acceptable because they lead to level densities which are too low around the Fermi energy and to overpronounced shell closures.

 It was shown in Ref. \cite{drop2} that the inclusion of the $p$-wave contribution in the ELYO functional allowed for obtaining both satisfactory energies in neutron drops and a higher effective mass compared to the YGLO case.
-This would indicate that, also in the YGLO case, a promising direction to follow would be to include the $t_2$-like contribution in the functional (so far, such a contribution was set equal to zero for simplicity) and to adjust again the functional on drop energies, before fine-tuning it on selected finite nuclei to have the correct scale of nuclear binding energies.
+This would indicate that, also in the YGLO case, a promising direction to follow would be to include the $t_2$-like contribution in the functional (so far, such a contribution was set equal to zero for simplicity) and to adjust again on ab-initio drop energies to design a functional that can be used for finite-size systems.

+We stress that, obviously, the EOSs of matter would not be affected at all by this procedure.
+On the other side, the hope would be to obtain, as in the ELYO case, a satisfactory reproduction of ab-initio benchmark energies in neutron drops and a reasonable value for the effective mass.
+Such a functional could then be checked on nuclei.
+We expect that the quality of the predictions should be improved since the effective mass would be higher.

+We will then be able to draw our final conclusions and state whether a fine tuning on observables of a few nuclei is necessary or not for this functional.
+If it turns out that a fine tuning is required, this would imply that the ab-initio content of the YGLO functional would be attenuated compared to its present form.
+We remind however that also several chiral potentials have been fine tuned on nuclei to improve for example their description of nuclear binding energies and/or radii (see for instance Ref. \cite{ek}).